Engee documentation

 using FFTW, LinearAlgebra;

-In addition to maintaining the DC link voltage and providing energy recovery to the grid, the AFE rectifier compensates the reactive power consumption, increasing the power factor $(PF,\, \cos\phi)$ to almost 1.
-From the data obtained (voltage and current of phase A), calculate and analyse the power factor for each voltage period.
+In addition to maintaining voltage in the DC link and ensuring energy recovery to the grid, the AFE rectifier compensates for reactive power consumption by increasing the power factor. up to almost 1.
+Based on the data obtained (voltage and current of phase A), we will calculate and analyze the power factor for each voltage period.

 In [ ]: